lizlaw13/final-project/README.md

 # Over The Mood

 Over The Mood is a full stack web application that aims to improve mental health by allowing users to keep a log of their moods and associated activities.
-By tracking your mood and and activity history, you can then determine which activities illicit positive moods and which trigger negative moods.
+By tracking your mood and activity history, you can then determine which activities illicit positive moods and which trigger negative moods.

 ## Navigation